educatedBytes/educatedBytes/README.md

 # :rocket: educatedBytes GmbH

 educatedBytes GmbH, based in Germany, was founded by Elena and Michael Keller with the aim of providing tools and methods to solve problems in IT sector.
 The tools are primarily add-on solutions for SAP ERP software.
-The method generally helps in day-to-day IT work.
+The methods generally helps in day-to-day IT work.